UchihaIthachi/serverless-auction-platform/README.md

 * Create, update, and delete auctions
 * Start and end auctions with scheduled events
-* Accept bids with validation logic
+* Accept bids with validation and conflict handling
-* Trigger notifications for winning bids
+* Trigger notifications and events for auction outcomes

 ### 🔐 Auth Service

 * User sign-up and login with email verification
-* JWT issuance and validation
+* JWT token generation and validation
-* Custom Lambda Authorizer for protected endpoints
+* Lambda Authorizer integration for securing API endpoints

 ### 📢 Notification Service

-* Send email/SMS notifications on auction events
+* Send notifications via email and SMS for auction events
-* Notify winners and bidders
+* Inform winning bidders and auction owners
-* Integrated with AWS SES and SNS
+* Uses AWS SES and SNS for delivery

 ---

 ## 🏗️ Deployment

-Ensure the Serverless Framework is installed globally:
+Ensure the Serverless Framework is installed:

 ```bash
 npm install -g serverless
 ```

-Deploy a specific service:
+Deploy individual services:

 ```bash
 cd auction-service
 sls deploy
 ```

-Repeat the deployment for `auth-service` and `notification-service`.
+Repeat the above for `auth-service` and `notification-service`.

 ---